Discover our world-class limb reconstruction centre

 • review of the past, present and future of osseointegration surgery.

-Through the Centre, we provide 12, six and three-month fellowships.
+Through the centre, we provide 12, six and three-month fellowships.
 We also run short six-week courses.

 Our training includes structured programs covering different specialties, such as osseointegration, joint atoplasties, and hand, foot and ankle surgery, throughout the year.